hotnuma/docpages/fileman/03-job.md

 * Description

-    GObject used to wrap threaded/asynchronous operations in an object oriented way.
-It uses internally a GIOSchedulerJob.
+    `GObject` used to wrap threaded/asynchronous operations in an object oriented way.
+It uses internally a `GIOSchedulerJob`.

 #### ThunarJob

 * Description

-    An ExoJob used in dialogs and in file operations.
+    An `ExoJob` used in dialogs and in file operations.

 #### TransferJob

 * Description

-    A ThunarJob to perform Copy, Link, Move or Trash operations.
+    A `ThunarJob` to perform Copy, Link, Move or Trash operations.

 #### SimpleJob

 * Description

-    A ThunarJob for the following simple tasks :
+    A `ThunarJob` for the following simple tasks :

     ```
     io_jobs     _io_ls